ixa-ehu/ixa-pipe-tok/README.md

 This module provides Sentence Segmentation and Tokenization for English and Spanish via two methods:

-1. Rule-based approach originally inspired by the Moses (https://github.com/moses-smt/mosesdecoder) tokenizer but with few additions and modifications.
+1. Rule-based approach originally inspired by the Moses (https://github.com/moses-smt/mosesdecoder) tokenizer but with several additions and modifications.
 This is the default.
 2. Probabilistic models trained using the Apache OpenNLP API (http://opennlp.apache.org/) based on the CoNLL 2003 and 2002 datasets.